rtlrecguy-del/leradioapp/README.md

 Not sure if this works well with sdcards as storage.
 Audio is a lot less write intensive than video but I haven't tested it

-Any comments or sugestions please send me a message.
-This is an expiremental program in development.
+Any comments or suggestions please send me a message.
+This is an experimental program in development.